KawaiiBone/LethalCompanyRemnants/README.md

 Battery levels may vary.
 For full battery levels, consult the Lethal Company store.

 Adds store items as scrap, to be found on moons as scrap in Lethal Company.
+Along this, there is a small chance that you will find a corpse along the scrap you find.

 ## Feedback and issues